Northwestern Confederacy: Formation

 The area making up the Ohio Country and the Illinois Country had been contested for over a century, beginning with the Franco-Iroquois Beaver Wars in the 1600s.
 The Iroquois competed with local tribes for control of the region and the lucrative fur trade, as did the European powers.
 The French and Indian War proved to be the largest and final Anglo-French contest for control in North America, ending with a British victory.
-In the Treaty of Paris which ended the war, the French government ceded New France to Great Britain.
+In the Treaty of Paris which ended the war, the French ceded New France to Britain.
 That same year, a loose confederation of Native Americans united in Pontiac's War against British rule.
-The war ended with a peace treaty in 1766, but many of the participating Ohio and Great Lakes nations would later form the Northwestern Confederacy.
+The war ended with a peace treaty in 1766, and many of the participating Ohio and Great Lakes nations would later form the Northwestern Confederacy.

 Shortly after Pontiac's War, Great Britain negotiated the 1768 Treaty of Fort Stanwix with its Iroquois allies.
-In the treaty, the Iroquois gave the British Crown control over the lands south of the Ohio River for settlement by American colonists.
+In the treaty, the Iroquois gave Britain control over the lands south of the Ohio River for settlement by Anglo-American colonists.
 This legitimized the Iroquois claim to the territory, and created a land rush of settlers from the Thirteen Colonies in the east.
 The Shawnee responded by demanding money from settlers, and formed alliances with other tribes that inhabited the region to prevent subsequent territorial losses.
 Early formal ties leading to the formation of the Northwestern Confederacy were made in 1774, in response to the Yellow Creek massacre and Lord Dunmore's War.
-Commissioners from Continental Congress met with representatives from the Iroquois, Shawnee, Lenape, Wyandot, and Odawa in 1775 at Fort Pitt, urging them to remain neutral in the growing conflict with Great Britain.
+Commissioners from the Continental Congress met with representatives from the Iroquois, Shawnee, Lenape, Wyandot, and Odawa in 1775 at Fort Pitt, urging them to remain neutral in the growing conflict with Great Britain.
 In response, Guyasuta urged Pennsylvania and Virginia to resolve their own differences.
 When Guyasuta asserted that the Iroquois were "the head" of the assembled nations, however, White Eyes declared that the Lenape now lived on land given to them by the Wyandot, and that the Iroquois were not permitted there.